aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 - `Legacy search` is pure substring matching - if a word contains the exact string of the search query, it will be matched - for example, "ji" will match "JInx".
 - `Modern search` uses both substring matching and checks for letter order ("ji" matches "seJuanI") to deliver an experience more similar to league client search

+### Append to draft snapshots on import
+If enabled, appends to draft snapshots when you import them instead of replacing them entirely

+### Use compact mode, Use small X icons
+These settings change the looks of the draft area

 ## Draft snapshots
 You can save your drafts for later and come back to them easily by using draft snapshots.